 Innovation: The FCA has also published a report outlining lessons learned during the first year of its regulatory sandbox.
 The sandbox allows firms to test innovative products, services or business models in a live market environment, while ensuring that appropriate protections are in place.
 Read more here.

-FCA Strategic Review of Retail Banking Business models [not to be confused with the work by the CMA - read our note].
+FCA Strategic Review of Retail Banking Business models [not to be confused with the work by the CMA - see their report here].
 Launched in May 2017, the specific objectives of the FCA review are to:

 - understand retail banking business models in greater depth